Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, the final color after restoration of the Japanese Covered Bridge was decided to keep the original color of all wooden structures, including decorative carvings, horizontal lacquered boards, parallel sentences, without any additional painting.
 Newly replaced structures or reinforcement components were only coated with colorless preservatives.
 Similarly, the body of the abutments and piers was also completely kept intact, without any color intervention.

-According to Mr. Son, there are also opinions that the color tones and shades should be chosen to be closest to the image before restoration, or to make the Japanese Covered Bridge less “new”.
-However, this is not consistent with the viewpoint and principle of “no counterfeiting” that the project has proposed, especially leading to concerns that it will distort the original elements, causing confusion, affecting the results of future research.
+According to Mr. Son, there are also opinions that the color tones and shades should be chosen to be closest to the image before the restoration, or to make the Japanese Covered Bridge less "new".
+However, this is not consistent with the viewpoint and principle of "no counterfeiting" that the project has proposed, especially leading to concerns that it will distort the original elements, causing confusion, affecting the results of future research.

-The bridge after restoration
+The bridge pagoda after restoration

 In fact, the color of the roof decoration system of the Japanese Covered Bridge was restored based on the original color of some existing locations, combined with the results of research and surveys of similar traditional religious works in Hoi An as suggested by experts through consultations and discussions.

-The Chairman of Hoi An City People's Committee affirmed that the restoration of color, no matter what, cannot avoid making the relic look "new", but the more important thing is to preserve the originality, ensure the principles in the restoration of the relic, in accordance with the inherent nature of the relic.
+The Chairman of Hoi An City People's Committee affirmed that the restoration of color, no matter what, cannot avoid making the relic look "new", but the more important thing is to preserve the originality, ensuring the principles in the restoration of the relic, in accordance with the inherent nature of the relic.

 As Thanh Nien reported, the new look of the Japanese Covered Bridge after the major restoration has received mixed opinions from the public.
 Many people believe that the restoration, especially the paint color, has made the Japanese Covered Bridge “less ancient”, the relic becomes strange compared to before.
-However, many people also praise the work after the restoration for still retaining its original appearance, but as for the “antiquity”, over time it will be covered with moss again.
+However, many people also praised the work after the restoration for still retaining its original appearance, but as for the “antiquity”, over time it will be covered with moss again.

 Comment (0)